 The U.S. Consulate General in Jeddah provides Non-Immigrant Visa services to Saudi citizens and third-country nationals residing in Saudi Arabia.
-Non Immigrant visas are required for travelers who are going to the U.S. on a temporary basis, such as for tourism, studies, business, medical treatment.
+Non-immigrant visas are required for travelers who are going to the United States on a temporary basis, such as for tourism, studies, business, or medical treatment.
 The type of visa required will depend on the purpose of your travel.
-Appointments are required for all visa interviews.

 The U.S. Embassy in Riyadh provides immigrant visa services to anyone residing in Saudi Arabia, provided the Department of Homeland Security approves the Immigrant Visa petition first.

 Please click on the link below to make your appointment: http://www.ustraveldocs.com/sa

 All nonimmigrant visa applicants must apply for a visa appointment on-line.
 The U.S. Consulate General Jeddah is open for all non-immigrant visa services.

 Please note that all applicants aged 14 – 79 must schedule an interview through this service to apply for a non-immigrant Visa.

 Please book your visa appointment early, as wait times for appointments vary and some visas require significant processing time.
 If you require an expedited appointment because of an emergency, please make your request via our website (http://ustraveldocs.com/sa/sa-niv-expeditedappointment.asp).